 In accordance with accounting guidance, the Company has decided to classify interest and penalties related to uncertain tax positions as a component of its provision for income taxes.
-The Company has accrued an insignificant amount of interest and penalties relating to the
+The Company has accrued an insignificant amount of interest and penalties relating to the income tax on the unrecognized tax benefits as of November 27, 2011 and May 29, 2011.

 Due to tax attribute carry forwards, the Company is subject to examination for tax years 1996 forward for U.S. tax purposes.
-The Company was also subject to examination in various state jurisdictions for tax years 1998 forward, none of which were individually significant.
+The Company is also subject to examination in various state jurisdictions for tax years 1998 forward, none of which are individually significant.